Cranberry bogs, ubiquitous in Southeastern Massachusetts, can be found in every New England state.

 History of Cranberry Bogs

-If cranberries were served at the earliest Thanksgiving, they would have been used as a sweetener or a flavoring ingredient, not as a dish.
+If the Pilgraims served cranberries at the earliest Thanksgiving, they would have used them as a sweetener or a flavoring ingredient, not as a dish.

 The first cranberry entrepreneur, Henry Hall of Dennis, Mass., noticed that his cranberry plants thrived when sand blew over them.
 He figured out how to transplant cranberry vines, fence them in, spread sand on them and flood the cranberry bogs at harvest time.
 That way, the cranberries floated to the top for easy picking.